Back to the US: How new rules for British visitors will work after travel ban lifts

 The traveller must show a “record issued by an official source (eg public health agency, government agency) in the country where the vaccine was given”.

-From a British perspective, the NHS Covid pass letter – available free from the NHS in the traveller’s UK nation – should suffice, and it is very likely that online proof will also be accepted.
+From a British perspective, the NHS Covid pass – available free from the NHS in the traveller’s UK nation – should suffice, and it is very likely that digital proof will also be accepted, but play it safe by printing out a copy.

 The airline will be required to “match the name and date of birth to confirm the passenger is the same person reflected on the proof of vaccination” and verify that the traveller meets the CDC's definition for being fully vaccinated.